Miffyli/ToriLLE/experiments/archive/README.md

 # Experiments

-This directory holds codes used for experiments and benchmarks in **version 1** of white paper [https://arxiv.org/abs/1807.10110](https://arxiv.org/abs/1807.10110)
+This directory holds codes used for experiments and benchmarks in **version 1 and 2** of white paper [https://arxiv.org/abs/1807.10110](https://arxiv.org/abs/1807.10110)

+## `ppo_turnframes/`

+Code used to study effect of different number of frames between turns (with Tensorforce PPO agents)

 ## `a2c/`

-Implementation of A2C and training code used to do A2C experiments in the white paper.
+Implementation of A2C and training code used to do A2C experiments in the white paper version 1.

 See `python3 a2c_training.py -h` for arguments.